-Related parties of the Fund include the Unit Holders, the Fund Manager, the Shareholder of the Fund Manager (Al-Khair Capital), the Fund's Board members and other funds managed by the Fund Manager.
+Related parties of the Fund include the Unitholders, the Fund Manager, the Shareholders of the Fund Manager (Al- Khair Capital), the Fund's Board members and other funds managed by the Fund Manager.

-The Fund Manager charges the Fund on every dealing day a management fee at an annual rate of 1.25% of the Fund's net assets value.
-This is accrued on each dealing date and deducted on a quarterly basis.
+The Fund Manager charges the Fund a management fee at an annual rate of 1.25% of the Fund's net assets value before charging the management fee.
+The management fees reflected in the statement of operations represent the fees charged by the Fund Manager during the year.
+As per the terms and conditions, the Fund Manager recovers from the Fund any other expenses incurred on behalf of the Fund such as audit fees, regulatory, legal, brokerage, consultation services and other similar charges.

-As per the terms and conditions, the Fund Manager recovers from the Fund any other expenses incurred on behalf of the Fund by a maximum of 0.5% annually of net assets value, such as audit fee, regulatory, legal, brokerage, consultation services and other similar charges.
-Fund has imposed an early redemption commission of 0.25% for redemption within first 30 days of subscription.
+Trade transactions on Tadawul are executed through the Fund Manager.

 In the ordinary course of its activities, the Fund transacts business with its related parties.
-All the related party transactions are carried out based on mutually agreed prices under formal agreement, which is approved by the Fund Board.
+All the related party transactions are carried out based on mutually agreed prices under formal agreements, which are approved by the Fund Board.